PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 It's no coincidence Slack has since added video conferencing.

-Email app Superhuman – valued at $825 million after a 2021 Series C – is a great case study for the PMF survey.[^4]
+### A PMF Survey case study

-When it started using the survey in 2017, 22% of users answered "very disappointed" and 52% answered "somewhat disappointed".
+When email app Superhuman started using the survey in 2017, 22% of users answered "very disappointed" and 52% answered "somewhat disappointed".[^4]

 After the initial survey, Superhuman created a four-step process to convert the 52% into strong supporters, and double-down on the 22% who already loved the app.